 Outdoor brand Columbia has come up trumps with the Drainmaker III, a good-looking hybrid shoe that wears like regular sneakers yet is equally good on land, boat or water.
 Yes, it is in mid to top price range, but you are gettinga well-made,hardwearingwater shoe that can cope with both rocky walking terrain and the open surf, all the while passing itself off as a good-looking hiking sneaker.

 The lightweight, breathable design makes it ideal for warm weather adventures and this shoe has your back as you go from trail to river to ocean…and everything in between.
+Relatively quick-drying, good ventilation, protective toe bumper, midsole ports for water drainage and with an omigrip outsole to keep you anchored, as an all-round hybrid water shoe with enough technical features, you can’t really go wrong with the Drainmaker III.

 Combination open mesh and synthetic upper